 Additionally, there’s no sort feature either.
 This makes the program feel somewhat disorganized, and DJs with a larger library will definitely struggle to find a specific track quickly since they’re only able to enter in that single letter for any song search.
 Basically, if you’re buying this controller solely for its standalone mode, then you may be disappointed.

 The MCX8000’s ethernet port allows the DJ to send metadata, which really makes this model stand out, offering more flexibility during a live set.
 As an example, you’ll be able to set up a light show using the software on a per song basis, this means when it receives track tags, it automatically knows to run them.

 This gives the DJ the flexibility to change up their set or the tracks in their set on the fly and the light show responds automatically.

-Can this Controller Play Four Tracks Simultaneously when Used as a Standalone Controller?
+Can this the Denon MCX8000 Play Four Tracks Simultaneously when Used as a Standalone Controller?

-No, it can only use two channels when it has been switched to a standalone model.
-It only features the four channel capability when you use Serato.
+No, it can only use 2 channels when it has been switched to a standalone model.
+It only features the 4 channel capability when you use Serato.

 Yes.
 Both the controls and software programs feature layouts that I consider to be very beginner-friendly.

 However, if you’re a beginner and prefer to use only one of the DJ’s modes, such as the basic DJ controller mode that requires the use of a laptop, then you may be better off with a lower priced model such as the Native Instruments Traktor Kontrol S8 DJ Controller, which offers many of the same features, but at a price that’s more affordable.